 I love a bandsaw.
 I tried a scroll saw, but unless the part is held down against the table the part will have a tendency to ride the blade on the up stroke then get slammed back down onto the table with dire results.
 It doesn’t take much and it’s quicker than you saying “aw Sh..” .
 The little presser foot that you adjust to keep the work-piece from riding up will scratch and gouge a plaster part.
 They are static and only work for even thicknesses, whereas stone walls have irregular faces.
 So, say no to the scroll saw!

 The bandsaw on the other hand is always cutting in one direction, down and against the table.
 If you do want to purchase a band-saw I would recommend one with no less than 12″ wheels.
 One with 14″ wheels are better and one with larger wheels is even better and reduces strain on the blade’s weld.
-Now, the band saw I purchased is a Craftsman with a welded frame.
-It’s OK, but not super great, but it does do the job fairly well and it keeps me from using my 17″ Grizzly band-saw, which cost me a lot more.
+Now, the band saw shown is a Craftsman with a welded frame.
+It’s OK, but not super great, but it does do the job fairly well and it keeps me from using my 17″ Grizzly band-saw, which cost me a lot more that I leave for cutting wood for pattern making.

 A note on Cast Iron tables